 The Global Media Monitoring Project (GMMP), WACC’s flagship activity, is the largest and longest-running research on gender in the world’s news media.

 Every five years since 1995, GMMP research has taken the pulse of selected indicators of gender in the news media, including women’s presence in relation to men, gender bias and stereotypes in news stories and other content.
-The sixth research in the series is scheduled in 2020.
+The most recent edition — the 6th — took place in 2020.

 The GMMP is also the largest advocacy initiative on changing the representation of women in the world’s news media.
 GMMP data has shown that news paints a picture of a world in which women are virtually invisible.
 Women are dramatically under-represented in the news, with only 24% of them serving as news subjects and sources.